 Dj Ryan, President

 Dj has served as President of YDAC since 2014, and as a member since 2012.
 From the Pittsburgh suburb of West Mifflin, Dj has worked in various capacities for campaigns across the country, and is currently the Executive Director of the Allegheny County Democratic Committee.
-He also worked in National Advance for Hillary for America and in the Pennsylvania House of Representatives.
+In the past, Dj worked in National Advance for Hillary for America, in the Pennsylvania House of Representatives, and for the Pennsylvania HDCC.
 Dj also holds a seat on the Allegheny County Democratic Committee in the Borough of West Mifflin.
-He is active in the Penn State Alumni Association, and is the Treasurer for the Steel City Stonewall Democrats and the Southwestern Regional Director for the Pennsylvania Young Democrats.
+He is active in the Penn State Alumni Association, and is the Treasurer for the Steel City Stonewall Democrats and the National Committeeman for the Pennsylvania Young Democrats.
 The issues most important to Dj are civil rights, higher education reform, and voter protection.
 Dj prides himself on being a Pittsburgh aficionado, and loves to show visitors and transplants all the things this wonderful city has to offer.

 Megan Winters, Vice President

 Megan graduated in 2014 from Duquesne University with a degree in Political Science and Sociology.
-She currently resides in Pittsburgh, where she is the Director of Elections and Data for the Pennsylvania Democratic Party.
-In addition to being active in the Young Democrats of Allegheny County, she is also the President of the Pennsylvania Young Democrats, the Secretary of the Steel City Stonewall Democrats, and the Finance Chair for Pittsburgh’s New Leaders Council chapter.
-The issues that matter to her most are women’s rights, LGBT protections, fair and free access to the polls, and campaign finance reform.
+She currently resides in Pittsburgh, where she is the Data, Western Region, and Grassroots Director for the Pennsylvania Democratic Party.
+In addition to being active in the Young Democrats of Allegheny County, she is a board member of Emerge Pennsylvania and The issues that matter to her most are women’s rights, LGBT protections, fair and free access to the polls, and campaign finance reform.

 Lissa Geiger Shulman, Secretary

-Lissa has worked for multiple elected officials and on campaigns throughout the Pittsburgh area.
-She currently works as the Chief of Staff to State Representative Dan Miller.
-Prior to working for Representative Miller, she was employed as a teacher in Pittsburgh Public Schools and in Kansas City Missouri School District.
+Lissa has worked for multiple elected officials and on campaigns throughout the Pittsburgh area., including working for as Chief of Staff to Representative Dan Miller.
+She was also employed as a teacher in Pittsburgh Public Schools and in Kansas City Missouri School District.
 Her primary interests are education policy, specifically to promotes excellent schools and equal access to quality education.
-Lissa lives with her husband in Stanton Heights where she is on the board of the Stanton Heights Neighborhood Association.
+Lissa lives with her husband and two children in Stanton Heights where she is on the board of the Stanton Heights Neighborhood Association.

 Julie Hallinan, Treasurer